zichen-liu/zichen-liu.github.io/index.md

 - **2020-2022**: I stayed at the University of Washington to pursue my MS in biostatistics
 - **2022-Now**: I'm a PhD student in biostatistics at UCLA

-I have a variety of hobbies such as creative writing, bouldering, and playing video games (notably Teamfight Tactics).
-I also enjoy reviewing horror movies on Letterboxd, collecting cute pins, and being a mediocre musician.
+I have a variety of hobbies such as bouldering, and playing video games (notably Teamfight Tactics), and reviewing horror movies on Letterboxd.

 <a href="/assets/files/resume.pdf"><center><b>Please take a look at my resume here</b></center></a>